confluentinc/confluent-kubernetes-examples/security/configure-with-vault/README.md

 Read the main scenario example documentation to understand the concepts: https://github.com/confluentinc/confluent-kubernetes-examples/tree/master/security/production-secure-deploy

+Note: There are two differences from the above scenario, when using "Directory in path container":

-Note: You'll need to use Kubernetes secrets for the KafkaRestClass authentication and MDS dependency authentication.
+- You'll need to use Kubernetes secrets for the KafkaRestClass authentication.
 Confluent for Kubernetes 2.0.x does not support using directory path in container for this specific credential.
+- You'll need to specify the RBAC rolebindings for the CP components.
+These will not be created automatically.

 Create a KafkaRestClass object with a user that has cluster access to create rolebindings for Confluent Platform RBAC.
 In this scenario, that is user `kafka`: